fecgov/openFEC/README.md

 - Read our [contributing guidelines](https://github.com/18F/openfec/blob/master/CONTRIBUTING.md).
 Then, [file an issue](https://github.com/18F/fec/issues) or submit a pull request.
 - If you'd rather send us an email, [we're thrilled to hear from you](mailto:betafeedback@fec.gov)!
 - Follow our Set up instructions to run the apps on your computer.
-- Check out our StoriesonBoard [FEC story map](https://18f.storiesonboard.com/m/fec) to get a sense of the user needs we'll be addressing in the future.

 ---